BigAnteater/KVM-GPU-Passthrough/README.md

 ### Configuring Libvirt

-To configure libvirt run my script which configures libvirt and QEMU for you by typing
+To configure libvirt chmod +x the appropriate script for your distro which configures libvirt and QEMU for you by typing

 	sudo sh ./libvirt_configuration.sh